jergason/blorg/_posts/2017-12-12-vim-plugins-i-forgot.md

 published: true
 ---

 I use vim (a hush falls over the crowd).
 The main purpose of vim is to make people watching me code think I'm smart.
-Sometimes I forget which plugins I have installed, which people think I am less smart.
+Sometimes I forget which plugins I have installed, which makes people think I am less smart.
 In an attempt to remember what plugins I have installed and impress more people, here are some plugins I have installed but sometimes forget about.

 ## [youcompleteme](https://github.com/Valloric/YouCompleteMe)